allu0786ansari/AI-ML-learning-projects-for-basic-understanding/README.md

 # AI And ML
-I have used these notebook to read and understand the basic of machine learning and deep learning.
+1. I have used these notebook to read and understand the basic of machine learning and deep learning.
 I have tested the code in amazon sagemaker studio lab, jupyter notebook and google colab.
 Some may not run on your system.
+2. For more project you can visit my github profile: https://github.com/allu0786ansari